 The first time you run a team you don’t expect it to be during a pandemic, but this is just what happened to Natasha Bacciarelli.
-As a 27-year-old graduate trainee, she found herself staying away from home while helping to protect her team as they carried out essential maintenance work on a major gas pipeline during the coronavirus crisis.
+As a graduate trainee, she found herself staying away from home while helping to protect her team as they carried out essential maintenance work on a major gas pipeline during the coronavirus crisis.

 Graduates rotate through different placements to learn about the business.
 Since joining the scheme in 2018, after completing a Masters in Chemical Engineering, I’ve worked at the Isle of Grain Liquefied Natural Gas (LNG) Terminal in Kent and with the Gas Innovation team in Warwick; but I wanted to get some hands-on experience with big engineering projects, so I joined the Pipeline Maintenance Centre in Derbyshire.